jmrphy/media_civil_war/media_civil_war.md

-effectively impossible to challenge.[^1] A key point of my account, however, is that the economies of scale peculiar to information production within a mass communications system represent a qualitative change which occurs only at a certain threshold of mass media density.
+effectively impossible to challenge.[^1] A key point of my account, however, is that the economies of scale peculiar to information production within a mass communications system represent a qualitative change which occurs only when the spread of mass media crosses a certain threshold.
 This is why there is an inflection point at which the effect of mass media should change from positive to negative at a certain point in its range.
 The counter-intuitive implication is that the very pacifying effect of a mass communications system charges the early spread of mass media with a bellicose effect until the threshold of mass communications is crossed.

-To compare the non-linear "war before peace" theory to the linear, general pacification theory, I generate causal leverage by deducing three new observable implications at two levels of analysis, within and outside the original sample used in the most recent and systematic study on this question [@Camber:2013ul].
-I use a combination of traditional parametric and semi-parametric regressions to compare linear and non-linear model fits on the original sample.
-(MENTION EFFECT SIZE HERE) I then explore the composition of this effect by disaggregating the specific information-communication technologies of television, newspaper, and radio (MENTION EFFECT SIZE HERE).
-I then consider long-term historical time-series at the international level, to examine whether the non-linear theory helps explain the broad empirical pattern of civil war prevalence at the international level.
-(MENTION EFFECT SIZE HERE)
+To compare the non-linear, war-before-peace theory to the linear, general pacification theory, I generate causal leverage by deducing three new observable implications at two levels of analysis, within and outside the original sample used in the most recent and systematic study on this question [@Camber:2013ul].
+I use a combination of parametric and semi-parametric regressions to compare linear and non-linear model fits on the original sample.
+I also explore the composition of this effect by disaggregating the specific information-communication technologies which collectively serve as a proxy for mass media (television, newspaper, and radio).
+I then consider long-term historical time-series at the international level, to examine whether the war-before-peace theory helps explain the broad empirical pattern of civil war prevalence at the international level.

 The implications of this research note are two-fold.
 First, it contributes to the project of building "rich theory" for the new and